aircarbon/dpx/README.md

 Advanced ERC-20 token implementation with comprehensive features built using Foundry and OpenZeppelin Contracts.

+**This token is upgradeable** using the UUPS (Universal Upgradeable Proxy Standard) proxy pattern, allowing you to upgrade the token's logic without changing its address or losing any state.

 ## Features

 - **ERC20 Standard**: Full ERC-20 compliance